 Careers – CEIAG ( Careers, Education, Information, Advice and Guidance)

 Durham Trinity School and Sports College Career’s Leader is Mrs Fiona Day ( AHT).
-If you would like to view our Provider Access Policy Statement please click here.
+If you would like to view our Provider Access Policy Statement please click here, if you would like to view our CEIAG Curriculum Plan 2018 – 2019 please click here.

 If you would like to discuss the careers programme for your child or if you are a business/company that would like to get involved with Enterprise and Careers at Durham Trinity School and Sports College please contact Fiona Day on the school email address or telephone 0191 386 4612.